Darnell-Cookman School’s ‘Teacher of the Year’ charged with child abuse

 According to the report, when interviewed by an officer, Lee acknowledged viewing the posts on the school’s Instagram page, and she added that another student shared with her a message allegedly posted by the student that Lee “interpreted as a threat to kill her.”
 She told the officer that because of the message, she felt the need to speak with the student.

-The report states that Lee told police she wasn’t afraid and didn’t feel a need to report anything the police or staff members of the school.
+The report states that Lee told police she wasn’t afraid and didn’t feel a need to report anything to police or staff members of the school.
 The report states Lee denied closing the doors to her classroom and that she described having a “range of emotions” during her contact with the student.
 It states she asked the student to take down the post referring to her using the N-word, and she denied doing any physical harm.

 Duval County Public Schools Superintendent Dr. Diana Greene released the following statement: